danieladams456/aws-devops-pro-cert/config-management-iac.md

   - updates with no interruption: cloudwatch metric tweak
   - updates with some interruption: EC2 instance resize
   - replacement: new physical ID, i.e. RDS MySQL to Postgres
-- DependsOn
-  - explicit vs implicit
-  - WaitCondition/WaitConditionHandle
-  - CreationPolicy
-    - (part of EC2 and AutoScaling, not a standalone resource)
-    - know the difference between WaitCondition and CreationPolicy
 - stack policies
   - protect how and what is updated in a stack
   - IAM policy format